 A. The parties recognize that training programs and the advancement of employee skills are matters of great importance and interest to the City, the representative organization and the employees covered by this Memorandum.
-However, the City shall retain the right to determine what training is required for the employee to improve his or her performance on the job and to make such training a condition of employment.
-Such training may include requests by Department Heads for additional training of current employees, subject to the approval of the City Manager.
+However, the City shall retain the right to determine what training is recommended for the employee to improve his or her performance on the job and to make such training a condition of employment.
+Such training may include requests by Department Heads for additional training of current employees, subject to the approval of the City Manager or his/her designee.